Joe DiMaggio: Marilyn Monroe

-According to her autobiography My Story, ghostwritten by Ben Hecht, Marilyn Monroe originally did not want to meet DiMaggio, fearing he was a stereotypically arrogant athlete.
-They eloped at San Francisco City Hall on January 14, 1954.
+According to her autobiography My Story, co-written with Ben Hecht, American actress Marilyn Monroe originally did not want to meet DiMaggio, fearing he was a stereotypical arrogant athlete.
+However, they did meet in Los Angeles while on a blind date.
+After dating for two years, they eloped at San Francisco City Hall on January 14, 1954.
 Although she suffered from endometriosis, Monroe and DiMaggio each expressed to reporters their desire to start a family.

-The union was troubled from the start by DiMaggio's jealousy and controlling attitude; he was also physically abusive.
-A violent fight between the couple occurred immediately after the skirt-blowing scene in The Seven Year Itch that was filmed on September 14, 1954, in front of Manhattan's Trans-Lux 52nd Street Theater.
+The union was troubled from the start by DiMaggio's jealousy, controlling attitude, and him physically abusing Monroe, as well as her busy life as an actress.
+A violent fight entailing physical assault between the couple occurred immediately after Monroe filmed the skirt-blowing scene in The Seven Year Itch that was filmed on September 14, 1954, in front of Manhattan's Trans-Lux 52nd Street Theater, as DiMaggio disapproved of the scene.
 Then 20th Century Fox's East Coast correspondent Bill Kobrin told the Palm Springs Desert Sun that it was director Billy Wilder's idea to turn the shoot into a media circus.
-The couple then had a "yelling battle" in the theater lobby.
+Monroe and DiMaggio then had a "yelling battle" in the theater lobby.
 After returning from New York City to Hollywood in October 1954, Monroe filed for divorce from DiMaggio after only nine months of marriage.
-DiMaggio underwent therapy, stopped drinking alcohol, and expanded his interests beyond baseball.
+However, she was devastated to leave DiMaggio, and throughout the procedures in court, she could be seen weeping openly.

+DiMaggio was also devastated, and wrote to Monroe, saying, "I love you and want to be with you…There is nothing I would like better than to restore your confidence in me…My heart split even wider seeing you cry in front of all those people."
+He also wrote, “[I don't] know what your thoughts are about me, but I can tell you I love you sincerely — way deep in my heart, regardless of anything."
+After the divorce, DiMaggio underwent therapy, stopped drinking alcohol, and expanded his interests beyond baseball.

 On August 1, 1956, an International News wire photo of DiMaggio with Lee Meriwether gave rise to speculation that they were engaged, but DiMaggio biographer Richard Ben Cramer wrote that it was a rumor started by columnist Walter Winchell.
 Monroe biographer Donald Spoto claimed that DiMaggio was "very close to marrying" 1957 Miss America Marian McKnight, who won the crown with a Marilyn Monroe act, but McKnight denied it.
 He was also linked to Liz Renay, Cleo Moore, Rita Gam, Marlene Dietrich, and Gloria DeHaven during this period, and years later to Elizabeth Ray and Morgan Fairchild, but he never publicly confirmed any involvement with any woman.